artmetla/DejaView/docs/instrumentation/track-events.md

 # Track events (Tracing SDK)

-Track events are part of the [Perfetto Tracing SDK](tracing-sdk.md).
+Track events are part of the [DejaView Tracing SDK](tracing-sdk.md).

 *Track events* are application specific, time bounded events recorded into a *trace* while the application is running.
 Track events are always associated